Wonders of the universe

+This striking image is the stellar nursery in the Orion Nebula, where stars are born.
+The red filament is a stretch of ammonia molecules measuring 50 light-years long.
+The blue represents the gas of the Orion Nebula.
+This image is a composite of observation from the Robert C. Byrd Green Bank Telescope and NASA's Wide-field Infrared Survey Explore telescope.
+"We still don't understand in detail how large clouds of gas in our Galaxy collapse to form new stars," said Rachel Friesen, one of the collaboration's co-Principal Investigators.
+"But ammonia is an excellent tracer of dense, star-forming gas."

 This is what Earth and its moon look like from Mars.
-The image is a composite of the best Earth image and the best moon image taken on November 20, 2016 by NASA's Mars Reconnaissance Orbiter.
-The orbiter's camera, the High Resolution Imaging Science Experiment (HiRISE) camera, takes images in three wavelength bands: infrared, red, and blue-green.
+The image is a composite of the best Earth image and the best moon image taken on November 20, 2016, by NASA's Mars Reconnaissance Orbiter.
+The orbiter's camera takes images in three wavelength bands: infrared, red and blue-green.
 Mars was about 127 million miles from Earth when the images were taken.

 PGC 1000714 was initially thought to be a common elliptical galaxy, but a closer analysis revealed the incredibly rare discovery of a Hoag-type galaxy.
 It has a round core encircled by two detached rings.

-NASA's Cassini spacecraft took these images of the planet's mysterious hexagon-shaped jetstream in early December 2016.
+NASA's Cassini spacecraft took these images of the planet's mysterious hexagon-shaped jetstream in December 2016.
 The hexagon was discovered in images taken by the Voyager spacecraft in the early 1980s.
 It's estimated to have a diameter wider than two Earths.
-Scientists are still trying to figure out what causes it.
-Cassini was launched in 1997 and is beginning the end of its mission.
-The probe will dive into Saturn's atmosphere on September 15, 2017, sending back data until its signal is lost.

 A dead star gives off a greenish glow in this Hubble Space Telescope image of the Crab Nebula, located about 6,500 light years from Earth in the constellation Taurus.
 NASA released the image for Halloween 2016 and played up the theme in its press release.
 The agency said the "ghoulish-looking object still has a pulse."
 At the center of the Crab Nebula is the crushed core, or "heart" of an exploded star.
 The heart is spinning 30 times per second and producing a magnetic field that generates 1 trillion volts, NASA said.

-Peering through the thick dust clouds of the galactic bulge an international team of astronomers has revealed the unusual mix of stars in the stellar cluster known as Terzan 5.
+Peering through the thick dust clouds of the galactic bulge, an international team of astronomers revealed the unusual mix of stars in the stellar cluster known as Terzan 5.
 The new results indicate that Terzan 5 is one of the bulge's primordial building blocks, most likely the relic of the very early days of the Milky Way.

 An artist's conception of Planet Nine, which would be the farthest planet within our solar system.
 The similar cluster orbits of extreme objects on the edge of our solar system suggest a massive planet is located there.